A PhD is an internationally-recognised research qualification. You can study for your PhD on campus or by online learning

 You should hold a good honours degree (upper second class or first class) in a related discipline, and hold, or expect to obtain, a Masters degree in a related subject.

-The distance-learning PhD requires IELTS score of 7.0 overall, no less than 6.5 in every component.
+The online learning PhD requires IELTS score of 7.0 overall, no less than 6.5 in every component.

 Scholarships and fees